Renormalizing Two-Neutron Halo Nuclei Without Neutron-Core Interaction: Range of Applicability

-It is additionally interesting to note that Hongo and Son's approach was also compared to standard Halo EFT at the example of the \(E1\) strength distribution which parametrizes the nuclear structure contribution to Coulomb dissociation cross section in Ref.~\cite{Gobel:2022pvz}.
+It is additionally interesting to note that the HS approach was also compared to standard Halo EFT at the example of the \(E1\) strength distribution which parametrizes the nuclear structure contribution to Coulomb dissociation cross section in Ref.~\cite{Gobel:2022pvz}.
 When comparing the distribution with \(nn\) final-state interactions included significant deviations were found amounting to approximately a factor of 3 at the low-energy peak.
 However, it is worth mentioning that the coupling constant \(g\) was not determined exactly for this process but estimated as described in Ref.~\cite{HongoSon22} in the context of computing \(r_c\) of \(^{11}\)Li.
 It is also important to note that \(r_c^2\) and the integral over the \(E1\) strength distribution are connected via the non-energy weighted sum rule.
-Given that we obtain an \(r_c\) of 0.87~fm or 0.86~fm here, if we include only the s-wave, and that Hongo and Son reported a radius of 0.86~fm using the approximate coupling $g$ this discrepancy might seem a bit counterintuitive.
+Given that we obtain an \(r_c\) of 0.87~fm or 0.86~fm here, if we include only the s-wave, and that HS reported a radius of 0.86~fm using the approximate coupling $g$ this discrepancy might seem a bit counterintuitive.
 However, two aspects have to be taken into account here.
 First, the sum rule constraints the overall area under the curve of the \(E1\) distribution but not its shape.
-Second, we use a value of 369~keV for the two-neutron separation energy, while Hongo and Son used 247~keV.
-For the comparison of the \(E1\) distributions Hongo and Son's \(E1\) distribution was evaluated at $B=\SI{369}{keV}$ in Ref.~\cite{Gobel:2022pvz}, using their estimation method for the coupling $g$.
-With this input value for \(B\), Hongo and Son's EFT produces a \(r_c\) of about 0.75~fm.
+Second, we use a value of 369~keV for the two-neutron separation energy, while HS used 247~keV.
+For the comparison of the \(E1\) distributions the HS \(E1\) distribution was evaluated at $B=\SI{369}{keV}$ in Ref.~\cite{Gobel:2022pvz}, using their estimation method for the coupling $g$.
+With this input value for \(B\), { the HS Halo EFT scheme} produces a \(r_c\) of about 0.75~fm.
 Then the areas under the \(E1\) curves are approximately different by a factor of \((0.75/0.86)^2 \approx 0.76\).
-In summary, the charge radius from Halo EFT and Hongo \& Son theory is quite different when computed with consistent parameters.
+In summary, the charge radius from Halo EFT and { HS scheme} is quite different when computed with consistent parameters.
 This is in line with the findings of Ref.~\cite{Gobel:2022pvz}.
 However, if our renormalization procedure is applied, then the discrepancy between the radii is significantly smaller.